-When I said I was visiting Kolkata as the guest of DithiMukherjee, a friend of mine said: If you have Dithi to show you around Kolkata, what more could you ask for?
-And indeed I am not exaggerating when I say that for so many of us here in the South of India, Dithi epitomizes Kolkata.
-It is from her blog that I learnt everything about the great city, its Gods and Bengali culture.
+When I said I was visiting Kolkata as the guest of DithiMukherjee, a friend of mine said: If you have Dithi to show you around Kolkata,

-When I drew this picture of Kali above in 2012, from one of Dithi's photographs, I wished I could see Kolkata in real through Dithi’s eyes and experience all that inspired her so.
+and experience all that inspired her so.
 Then one day that dream came true when she quite simply read my mind and intuitively led me towards all that I wanted to experience with her characteristic warmth, enthusiasm, generosity and love.
-We had a lot of fun and we were in sync.
-I was shown contrasts and nuances, colonial past and colorful present, I was made to taste the best of foods in the most unusual of places and my sweet tooth was pampered and indulged like never before.

 They say people who love to eat are the best people and whoever said that was most definitely talking about Bengalis!
 Get two Bengalis together and tell them I am a visitor, they will get into a heated debate on the best places to take me and what to feed me.
-I totally understand their passion now and I can only look back on my stay in Kolkata with the happiest of memories thanks to my lovely Bengali host.
+I totally understand their passion now and I can only look back on my stay in Kolkata with the happiest of

 These are some of Dithi’s beautiful paintings.
-You can see what I mean when I say that this is the essence of Kolkata.
+You can see what I mean

 Both images top and bottom courtesy of Dithi Mukherjee

-It was from images like those above that I learned about a place called Kalighat; not a village outside the city as I once thought, but in the city itself.
-On my first evening, I was taken there for that unforgettable magical walk through the streets of Kalighat at night and I visited there again the next morning.
+at night and I visited there again the next morning.
 While I was not gasping at everything around me, I actually managed some images.
 Here are the better ones, but they are only a shallow reflection of the actual experience -

 Sweet shops everywhere selling offering to the Goddess Kali